sanity-io/sanity-template-nuxt-clean/README.md

 >
 > This starter features an `/app` and a `/studio` folder.
 The `/app` folder contains the frontend code, and the `/studio` folder contains the Sanity Studio code.
 >
-> This is **not** a monorepo setup.
-We put them both in one repository for the sake of simplicity.
-You might want to have separate repositories for each of the folders, to make it easier to deploy the app and the studio separately.
+> It is configured as a monorepo using [pnpm workspaces](https://pnpm.io/workspaces), but you can treat these directories as separate projects if you prefer.

 ## Prerequisities